 If you want a smooth retirement, it’s not enough to simply tuck away part of your paycheck during your working years and worry about the rest later.

 The sooner you look at options, the more bumps you can avoid on your retirement ride.
 Here are some ways to plan ahead to ensure you have a reliable income in retirement.

 1. Create a Social Security claiming strategy

 Social Security is often the first thing people think of when it comes to retirement income.
 After all, it’s a steady income we receive that grows with inflation without our needing to take risks.
 And it’s largely automatic.

 But you still must have a claiming strategy in place long before you need it to maximize your lifetime benefits.

 While you can begin claiming Social Security as early as age 62, you’ll have a permanently reduced monthly benefit if you do.
 On the other hand, if you wait until 70, you’ll get the maximum monthly payout for which you are eligible.

 That doesn’t necessarily mean you should wait until you’re 70 — there are times when doing so doesn’t make sense.
 So, look at the numbers and find out what will work for you, far in advance.
 You can get professional help figuring this out.

 2. Find a job with a pension — if you can

-Although 401(k) plans are one of the most popular retirement saving vehicles today, they only really burst onto the scene in the early 1980s.
+Although 401(k) plans are one of the most popular retirement savings vehicles today, they only really burst onto the scene in the early 1980s.
 Before that, millions of American workers had a very different retirement benefit: a pension.

 With pensions, you build up the benefit over your working life and then receive a guaranteed monthly check during retirement.

 Pensions are much rarer these days, with only about a quarter of employees saying their employer offers this benefit.
 But if you have the time (you may have to work a minimum number of years to be eligible) and the opportunity to take a job that offers one, it could still be worth pursuing.